mmistakes/minimal-mistakes/_posts/2024-01-26-cats-effect-parallelism.md

 }
 ```

-This will enable us to do things such as:
+This will enable easy conversion between our case classes and their JSON equivalents.
+As an example with a dummy case class:
 ```scala
 case class Data(x: Int, y: Int)